malinda1986/cash-machine/README.md

  - cd into the project folder
  - run `npm install`
  - start in dev env.  `npm run dev `
- - start in prod env. `npm run prod`

-End with an example of getting some data out of the system or using it for a little demo

 ## Running the tests